We have a range of causes we support often with significant hands-on contributions.

 How We Work

-There are club projects which have been running for years but we are always open to supporting new causes.
+The Coves support over 30 projects, some of which have been running for many years, but we are always open to supporting new causes.

 DOWNLOAD COMMITTEE DOCUMENT